tinymce/tinymce-docs/tinydrive/overview.md

 keywords: tinydrive overview
 ---

-Tiny Drive allows you to manage your images and files in the cloud, when you are setup with your system, you will enjoy trouble free management of assets in the cloud.
+Tiny Drive is a premium TinyMCE plugin for cloud-based asset management and storage solution.

-You will be able to drag and drop files to instantly upload them to cloud storage behind a blazing fast CDN helping you serve the files and images you need.
+Tiny Drive allows trouble free management of assets such as images and files in the cloud.
+Files can be draged and dropped to be instantly uploaded to the cloud storage using a [CDN or Content Delivery Network]({{site.baseurl}}/tinydrive/getting-started/concepts/#cdn) to serve the required files and images.

 You can manage file uploads, storage, processing, and delivery for your website or app.
 Learn more about our concepts here.